hasindu2008/f5c/_docs/output.md

 |`--scale-events`   |float |model_stdv| Intead of scaling the model to the events, now events will be scaled to the model. column 12 becomes *level_stdv* (*level_stdv* is the second column in the pore model)|
 |`--samples`        |float,float,...|samples|  Prints the comma separated signal samples corresponding to the mapped k-mer (scaled pA current values). `scaled pA current values = (pA - scaling.shift) / scaling.scale` where `pA = (raw_signal + offset) * range / digitisation`|

-### eventalign paf output
+### eventalign PAF output

 Specifying `-c` will generate the output in a PAF-like format (much smaller than the TSV output, f5c v1.3 or higher).
-This is similar to the PAF output format in [f5c resquiggle](https://hasindu2008.github.io/f5c/docs/output#resquiggle-paf-output-format) with major difference being that the "basecalled read" in resquiggle is now the "refererence sequence" in eventalign.
+This is similar to the PAF output format in [f5c resquiggle](https://hasindu2008.github.io/f5c/docs/output#resquiggle-paf-output) with major difference being that the "basecalled read" in resquiggle is now the "refererence sequence" in eventalign.
 Assumming that the reader is well familiarised with the PAF output explained in resquiggle, that information is not repeated here, instead only a summary is given.
 Unlike in resquiggle, the strand column (column 5) can be now both '+' and '-'.
 The query is the raw-signal and the target is the reference.

 |Col|Type  |Name |Description                               |
 |--:|:----:|:----|:-----------------------------------------|